Quadeatschool/QjavaProject/qfirstjava/README.md

 # Development Environment

 I made a class dragram to oraganize my plan.
 I used VSCODE and its various tools as my sandbox.
-I used A.I to help me brain storm on solutions.
+I used A.I to help me brain storm on solutions and teach me java syntax.

 {Describe the programming language that you used and any libraries.}

-Java
+Java is a object oriented programing language. used import java.util.ArrayList;
+import java.util.List;

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
+websites that I found helpful for this project

 - [Web Site Name](https://www.w3schools.com/java/default.asp)
 - [Web Site Name](https://gemini.google.com/app)